The Itch Is Real

 Is it MS or something else?

-It’s so difficult in every new symptom to distinguish whether its a new MS symptom or a cause of something else.
+It’s so difficult in every new symptom to distinguish whether it's a new MS symptom or a cause of something else.
 Right now I have several other factors that could be causing this sensation, but I know it’s not uncommon in MS symptoms.
 Itching is associated with many other diseases and disorders.
-To name a few, itching can be seen in hypothyroidism (which I also have), diabetes, blood disorders, and skin disorders.
-It can also be seen as a reaction to some medications and even occur in pregnancy as the skin stretches and grows.
+To name a few, itching can be seen in blood disorders and diabetes, among other things.2 It can also be seen as a reaction to some medications and even occur in pregnancy as the skin stretches and grows.
 And of course, it’s a common sign of skin irritation and allergies.
 I have done some research on relief from this unwelcome pest that itching is, and I’ve listed these below in case anyone else is needing some relief!